 35.3.16.7 Error recovery on an NSTR link pair within PIFS(#16247)

-After two PPDUs with end time alignment (and the PPDUs carrying the expected response frames also have end time alignment) are transmitted by each STA affiliated with an MLD on two links that belong to (#16247)an NSTR link pair of the MLD, if the two STAs intend to transmit more PPDUs on both links in their respective TXOPs, when a failure happens on at least one of the two links, the MLD conducts the procedures described in this subclause.
+After two PPDUs with end time alignment (and the PPDUs carrying the expected response frames for the frames carried in the two PPDUs (#16893) also have end time alignment) are transmitted by each STA affiliated with an MLD on two links that belong to (#16247)an NSTR link pair of the MLD, if the two STAs intend to transmit more PPDUs on both links in their respective TXOPs, when a failure happens on at least one of the two links, the MLD conducts the procedures described in this subclause.

 If the MLD ensures that the difference between the end times of the two PPDUs carrying the expected response frames is less than or equal to 4 μs, the MLD may use either SIFS or PIFS between the end time of the PPDU carrying the response frame and the next PPDU sent in the same TXOP on the link where the response frame is received correctly, regardless of the PPDU receive status of the other link of the NSTR link pair.